jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     **Recap:** To create the legend, we added several DOM Objects using DIVs and Spans using HTML.
 The "style" of these objects was set using CSS.
 The CSS was used to make legend object float in front of the map.
 A legend could also be fixed outside the map frame above, below, or beside the map.
 The colors of the dots in the legend were hard coded to match the colors we used in the map in the HTML above.
 If you change the colors in your style, you'll _also_ have to change them in the legend.

 6. Next, let's add interaction to our legend.
 For interaction, we need to add some *JavaScript*.
 The variable `state` and the function `panelSelect` will enable the user to show and hide the map description that we added in the last section.
-Copy and paste the code snippet into the end of the `script` section, after your map variable.
+Copy and paste the code snippet into the end of the `script` section.
 Add a comment above to indicate what this is for (e.g. // legend interaction).

 ```javascript
       var state = { panelOpen: true };